Concierge ABA

 A little context

 Many years ago, (and perhaps still), a particular exercise called “look at me” was common in EIBI practice.
 Children were asked to sustain eye contact for increasingly longer periods of time….5 secs, 10 secs… the longer the better.
-Of course, sustained eye contact is uncomfortable for most of us and there are few instances in our social practice where it occurs... so not only did such efforts not match what is done in our communication practice but, they were carried to absurd lengths.
+Of course, sustained eye contact is uncomfortable for most of us and there are few instances in our social practice where it occurs... so not only did such efforts not match what is done in our social practice but, such efforts were carried to absurd lengths.
 Additionally, there were accompanying efforts to ‘prompt’ eye contact by forcing children's heads up, hoping that the child would look at the instructor’s eyes.
 It is safe to say, this iteration of the “Look at me” exercise, likely resulted(s) in discomfort, and, if this practice is still included in intervention programs, it should be excised.

 However, efforts to establish eye contact (gaze) should not be.
 It is possible to enhance eye contact without discomfort.
 It is possible to increase (frequency) of eye contact with joy and fun.
 Moreover, abandoning efforts to enhance eye contact is to forgo offering children the benefits of ‘eye contact’.